quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 This is how folk's brains behave, they satisfice, there is no evidence of intelligently design!

 NB.
 Testing in the imagination is risky, we simply don't know the unintended consequences, the unknown responses of others and the unexpected events.
-Eventually everything must be tested against the rigors of reality.
+Eventually everything must be tested against the rigours of reality.
 Expect failures!

 Herbert Simon - 'We encounter many branches in the maze of life’s path, we follow now the left fork, now the right.
 The metaphor of the garden of forking paths is irresistible to anyone who has devoted their scientific career to understanding human choice'!